edthedev/edthedev.github.io/art/live/index.md

 ---
 layout: liveart.njk
-title: Live Art by Edward Delaporte
+title: Pixel Art by Edward Delaporte
 ---

-# Interactive Abstract Art
+# Interactive Pixel Art

+Every visitor experiences a unique new piece of pixel art.

 I created these using the [P5.js library][1].

-Every visitor experiences a new unique piece art.

 [1]: https://p5js.org/reference/

-Try clicking the art pieces.
+Try clicking the art.
 Some of them interact.

 ## Latest Sketch